 If so, who were they and what happened to them after the great flood?

-Looking back at historical records we’ll find evidence that an ancient city called Yuyuan was established in the region were Lake Fuxian is located today.
+Looking back at historical records we’ll find evidence that an ancient city called Yuyuan was established in the region where Fuxian Lake is located today.

 Historical records show that the city ceased to exist after the Sui and Tang Dynasty (589-907AD).
 Curiously, according to local legends and folklore, the ancient city of Yuyuan and its people sank to the bottom of the lake.
 So, did experts find the remains of the ancient city of Yuyuan?
 The answer is no.